Should I Become a Cargo Agent?

 Let's find out what steps you'll want to take to become a cargo agent.

 Step 1: Earn a High School Diploma

 Most transportation agencies only require future cargo agents to possess a high school diploma.
 Most of the experience and training are provided on the job.
-Since computer use is an important part of a cargo agent's job (since that's where they typically input shipping information for goods being transported), computer courses will be useful.
-Mathematics courses can also aid in tasks such as determining weights and volumes, finding shipping costs, and determining shipping routes.
+Since computer use is an important part of a cargo agent's job, as that's where they typically input shipping information for goods being transported, computer courses will be useful.
+Mathematics courses can also aid in tasks such as determining weights and volumes, finding shipping costs and determining shipping routes.

 Gaining work experience alongside more experienced employees through a job apprenticeship can be beneficial to gaining first-time employment through transportation agencies, though many entry-level agents work for up to a year under more experienced agents.
 A cargo agent's daily tasks include packing goods for future shipment, retrieving stored items, finding misplaced deliveries and arranging for the transport of soon-to-be delivered shipments.